-The data presented in this paper was generated from semi-structured interviews with frontline police.
+The data presented in this paper was generated from semi-structured interviews with frontline police officers from semi-rural, suburban and urban areas of two police forces in Scotland[].
+The sample consisted of twenty nine police constables, three police sergeants and one community beat officer.
+There were ten female police officers, which was representative of the number of female police officers in Scotland at that time [] (Scottish Government, 2011).
 The term 'violence' is used to discuss both verbal aggression and physical assault, thus focussing on behaviour that is perceived to be ‘violent’ rather than ‘violent crime’.
 The police officers’ own understanding of violence supported this broad definition, whereby violence was understood in terms of both physical injury, the threat of physical injury and aggressive behaviour.
+The interviews discussed police officers’ perceptions and experiences of young women they considered violent and it is important to note that whilst all the participants had first hand examples to draw on, they all highlighted that incidents involving young women using violence were far fewer than episodes involving young men.
 The analysis explored whether there were differences between the male and female police officers’ perceptions but no significant differences were found on the basis of the officers’ gender, any variations that were noticed are discussed in the paper.

 Findings